West Ham - Aston Villa: Stream, how to watch, team news, odds

 Team news

-West Ham will look to get promising young right back Ben Johnson more minutes, while Moyes will likely go with his strongest possible lineup to finish the season with a win.
+West Ham give promising young right back Ben Johnson more minutes, as he looks to be lining up at left back with Aaron Cresswell out, while Moyes has gone with his strongest possible lineup to finish the season with a win.

+Here's how we line up for our final match of the season…#WHUAVL pic.twitter.com/LJneIPcJHc

-Aston Villa lost Ahmed Elmohamady early on against Arsenal to a hamstring injury but Frederic Guilbert came on and did really well to replace him at right back.
+Aston Villa lost Ahmed Elmohamady early on against Arsenal to a hamstring injury and Frederic Guilbert came on and did really well to replace him at right back and starts on Sunday.
 Wesley and Tom Heaton remain Villa’s long-term absentees.

 What they’re saying